Counselling & Psychotherapy considers:

 'Tis wisdoms' sufferings.

-Struggling To Grow Up We may be living a provisional life in a sort of fantasy world, in what has been called Peter Pan syndrome (puer aeternus), where some of us may live as an eternal child or adolescent struggling to meet life's challenges (often linked to disowning our shadow, childhood wounds).
+Struggling To Grow Up We may be living a provisional life in a sort of fantasy world, in what has been called Peter Pan syndrome (puer aeternus), where some of us may live as an eternal child or adolescent struggling to meet life's challenges (often linked to childhood wounds).
 We may have an innocent charm, which others enjoy or exploit.
-(We may feel ungrounded, not centred, maybe uncontained, with few boundaries, as if our feelings, thoughts, even our body spills out - that we don't quite inhabit it.)
-Despite our age and maturity in some areas, some of us may have a young (defensive or wounded) part of us who feels like a perpetual child, kidding ourself that we are taking care of ourselves.
+In our perpetual youthfulness, some of us may be extremely imaginative, creative, joyful, maybe highly sensitive, yet struggle with emotional intimacy, connection, sexual intimacy.
+(We may feel ungrounded, not centred, maybe uncontained, with few boundaries, as if our feelings, thoughts, even our body spills out - that we don't quite inhabit it.
+We may have disowned our shadow.)
+Despite our age and maturity in some areas, some of us may have a young (defensive, wounded, or maybe hurt) part of us who feels like a perpetual child, kidding ourself that we are taking care of ourselves.
 We may be unassertive, feel stuck or lost inside, as if still a lost boy, lost girl, taking things very personally (maybe trying to get others to look after us) who feels very young inside, impotent, often fearful, confused, or simply not wanting or know how to grow up (see also Relationship Style, Attachment Patterns).
-Giving ourselves permission to grow up, be strongly vulnerable, yet empowered, individuated, taking responsibility for ourselves, being in our own inner authority, potent, emotionally mature, valuing our wisdom, may support us.
+Giving ourselves permission to grow up, be strongly vulnerable, yet empowered, individuated, taking full responsibility for ourselves, being in our own inner authority, potent, emotionally mature, valuing our wisdom, may support us.
 We may want to give ourselves permission to be the man, woman we want to be without giving up our child-like qualities (see also Self-Identity & Personality - Counselling London).
-The counselling can explore this further, so we become more self-reliant.
+The counselling can explore this further, so we become more self-reliant, trust ourself, trust others.
+(See also What May Be The Differences Between Being Childlike & Childish)

 but when I became a man, I put away childish things.